-Man punched by Ben Stokes insists he was victim of ‘unlawful assault’
+Man punched by Ben Stokes insists he was victim of 'unlawful assault'

 Meanwhile, England head coach Trevor Bayliss has called on Stokes, who is training with the Test squad ahead of the game with India on Saturday, to make a public apology over the incident.

-Mr Hale, a former soldier, sustained a 1.5-inch superficial laceration and bruising to his forehead – consistent with blunt force trauma – and was left with concussion.
+Hale, a former soldier, sustained a 1.5-inch superficial laceration and bruising to his forehead – consistent with blunt force trauma – and was left with concussion.

 His friend, an emergency services worker, suffered a fracture to the left of his face, a swollen left eye and a laceration above his eyebrow.
 He also had a cracked lower left molar.

-Mr Hale, Mr Ali and Stokes all stood trial at Bristol Crown Court accused of affray but were acquitted by a jury.
+Hale, Ali and Stokes all stood trial at Bristol Crown Court accused of affray but were acquitted by a jury.

 During the trial, Stokes accepted he had punched unconscious the two best friends but insisted he was acting in self-defence, or in the defence of others, when two gay men, William O’Connor and Kai Barry, suffered homophobic abuse.